robclu/nano/README.md

 #### Multiplies

-The multiplies functions is the same as std::multiplies -- it multiplies all the elements of the list.
+The multiplies functions multiplies all the elements of the list.
 It needs a list and a starting value.
 If no starting value is given then 1 is used.
 Currently the multiplies function supports the following types